Universal few-body physics in a harmonic trap: Effective theories for trapped systems

 For $A$ bodies with equal masses in an isotropic harmonic oscillator potential (HOP), the energy spectrum is determined by the Hamiltonian

 where $\omega$ is the trapping frequency and $V_{ij}$ and $W_{ijk}$ are 2- and 3-particle contact interactions between bodies $i$,$j$, and $k$.
 Since the interactions only depend on relative coordinates, Jacobi coordinates $\vec{s}_i$ are introduced and the dynamics of the centre of mass separate.
 As in free space, the ultraviolet behavior of this Hamiltonian has to be regularised.
 Thus the Hilbert space is restricted by delimiting the basis functions with a regulator $N$.
 For $A$ bodies in the HOP it is convenient to use the tensor product of harmonic oscillator functions (HOF) $\phi_{n_il_im_i}\left(\vec{s}_i\right)$ as a basis.
 Then the model space for a given $N$ is the linear hull of HOF with the requirement $\sum_{i=1}^{A-1}\left(2n_i+l_i\right)\leq N$ \cite{Stetcu:2006ey}.
-This means, the basis consists of states with an unperturbed eigenenergy less or equal to $\sum_{i=1}^{A-1}(2n_i+l_i+3/2)\hbar\omega$.
+This means, the basis consists of states with an unperturbed eigenenergy less or equal to $E_N=\sum_{i=1}^{A-1}(2n_i+l_i+3/2)\hbar\omega$.
 In this sense, the regulator $N$ corresponds to an energy cutoff.
 We identify this cutoff with the ultraviolet cutoff of our effective theory.
 Since the model space is finite, the Hamilton matrix is finite, too.
 Thus the energy eigenvalues in the model space can be calculated by a numerical diagonalisation of the Hamilton matrix.
 Note that in free space one usually uses a momentum cutoff $\Lambda$ to regularize the resulting integral equations~\cite{Braaten:2004rn,Bedaque:1998kg}.
 For large values of $N$, $\Lambda$ is proportional to $\sqrt{N}$.
+We note that the 3-body spectrum is bounded from below even in the presence of the Efimov effect because of the finite cutoff $N$.
+If $N$ was increased, lower and lower energy states would appear, but they would be outside of the range of applicability of our effective theory which cannot describe states with $\sqrt{m|E|} \simgt 1/R$, where $R$ is the range of the underlying interaction.